How Deep is Loch Lomond?

 Loch Lomond has been loved to bits, not just because of that well-known song ‘The Banks of Loch Lomond’ (words on that link) but because of the fact it lies within easy reach of the Clydeside conurbation, the geographer’s phrase for Glasgow and round about.
 The area is within the Loch Lomond and Trossachs National Park.

-How deep is Loch Lomond is just one of a ton of Scottish facts.
+The depth of Loch Lomond is just one of a ton of Scottish facts on this site.
 Follow the link for more.
+Or for far more than you need to know about Scotland’s largest loch see our facts about Loch Lomond page.
 Or go back to the Scotlandinaweek home page.